-Static Multiple Light Scattering (SMLS) is the most suited optical method to directly characterize concentrated liquid dispersions in their native state.
+Static Multiple Light Scattering (SMLS) is the most suited optical method to characterize concentrated liquid dispersions in their native state directly.

 SMLS consists of sending photons (NIR light source, 880nm) into the sample.
 These photons, after being scattered many times by the particles (or droplets) in the dispersion emerge from the sample and are detected by 2 synchronous detectors: